 A tool for generating recipes with various diagnostic settings, to test of those work.
-Install ESMValTool in development mode ( $pip\ install\ -e\ '.[develop]'$ ) to make it available.
-To use it, run test\recipe --help

-ESMValTool User's and Developer's Guide, Release 2.10.0.dev0+g35c4fcfdc.d20230706 draft\release\notes.py is a script for drafting release notes based on the titles and labels of the GitHub pull requests that have been merged since the previous release.
+Install ESMValTool in development mode (pip install -e '.[develop]') to make it available.
+To use it, run test\recipe --help draft\release\notes.py is a script for drafting release notes based on the titles and labels of the GitHub pull requests that have been merged since the previous release.